Roy William Harris: Appealing of United States v. Harris

 RICO's component parts are differently worded from the continuing financial crimes enterprise statute.
 Arguably RICO's provisions are more vulnerable to constitutional attack for vagueness, although it must be remembered that Justice Scalia wrote for a minority of the Court in H.J.
 Justice Brennan's opinion commanded a majority of five and contained no murmurings about constitutionality.
 In any event, subsequent to H.J. the Second Circuit in Coonan sustained the constitutionality of the RICO statute against a vagueness challenge.Harris's legal team also tried to use that the CFCE law was focused on drug king pins as a means to appeal, arguing that other financial crimes were different in nature.
 The appellate judge Haight ruled that:I find nothing to comfort defendant in all of this.
 Just as 21 U.S.C. § 848 is a "regulation" of the business of selling drugs, so 18 U.S.C. § 225 is a "regulation" of doing business with financial institutions.
-In particular, the statute is intended to "regulate" that business by safeguarding such institutions from theft or fraud.The appeals process for Harris provided mostly failure over a 10-year period.
+In particular, the statute is intended to "regulate" that business by safeguarding such institutions from theft or fraud.The appeals process for Harris provided ended with failure over a 10-year period.